svj-aventador/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 # Known Amendments
 [[Source]](https://github.com/ripple/rippled/blob/master/src/ripple/protocol/impl/Feature.cpp "Source")

-The following is a comprehensive list of all known amendments and their status on the production XRP Ledger:
+The following is a comprehensive list of all known amendments and their status on the production SGY Ledger:

 | Name                            | Introduced | Status                              |
 |:--------------------------------|:-----------|:------------------------------------|